MewMewPewPew/cart253/topics/variation-jam/process/planning.md

 # Planning !
 ## memory card game variations

+## general planning

+1. add 4 pairs of imgs in basic memory game

 ## Starting with the Tarot variation

 1. Add the tarot json for inspo (and futur telling stuff that could be added)